bwaismeyer/MOS_demo/README.md

 ```

 Now we install any R packages we need.
 Typically, this will just be "shiny"
-(needed before installing Shiny Server) and "packrat" (if your project is using
+(needed before installing Shiny Server) and `packrat` (if your project is using
-"packrat" to manage its dependencies).
+`packrat` to manage its dependencies).
 From the console:
 ```
 R
 install.packages("shiny")